wvirany/BayesOpt/param-diagnosis.md

 ## Hyperparameter Trajectory and Loss Landscape

 Here I plot the hyperparameter trajectories in both the "natural" space (i.e., after softplus transformation) and "raw" space (before softplus transformation).
 I also plotted the natural trajectory over the loss landscape.
+The behavior here seems more or less what I'd expect when picturing gradient descent on a contour plot.

 *Thought*: One thing I noticed here is that the hyperparameters are all identical in natural space after the ~60th evaluation (all stored with 5 digits of precision).
 I am wondering if this is due to numerical issues when applying softplus / inverse softplus, and I can look into this if it's of importance.